elastisys/compliantkubernetes/docs/operator-manual/air-gapped.md

 ### Falco

 Falco is configured by default to retrieve and update plugins, e.g. Falco rules, from the Internet.
-In an air-gapped environment you can disable the Falco artifact installer to avoid this, and keep the Falco rules that are packaged with the Falco container image.
+In an air-gapped network you can disable the Falco artifact installer to avoid this, and keep the Falco rules that are packaged with the Falco container image.
 To disable Falco artifact installer, configure the following in `common-config.yaml`:

 ```yaml
 falco: